Dark Horse (Amanda Marshall song)

 "Dark Horse" is a song by Canadian pop singer Amanda Marshall.
-Co-written by Dean McTaggart and David Tyson, it was the fifth single released from Marshall's 1995 self-titled debut album and became another hit for her in Canada, reaching number five on the RPM Top Singles chart and peaking atop the RPM Adult Contemporary chart.
+Co-written by Dean McTaggart and David Tyson, it was the fifth single released from Marshall's 1995 self-titled debut album and became another hit for her in Canada, reaching number five on the RPM 100 Hit Tracks chart and peaking atop the RPM Adult Contemporary Tracks chart.
 It also became a minor hit in Australia and Germany.
 In 1997, American country music singer Mila Mason covered the song for her own debut album, That's Enough of That.
-Her version reached number 21 on the US Billboard Hot Country Songs chart and number 12 on the Canadian RPM Country Tracks chart.
+Her version reached number 21 on the US Billboard Hot Country Singles & Tracks chart and number 12 on the Canadian RPM 100 Country Tracks chart.

 Critical reception

 Colin Larkin, in The Encyclopedia of Popular Music, wrote that it was "more personal" than the other story songs on Marshall's album.
 Jeremy Helligar of Entertainment Weekly said that Marshall "drums up momentum with the gently percussive 'Dark Horse'".
-While not a music critic, Elton John remarked on The Rosie O'Donnell Show that "Dark Horse" was a "guaranteed hit" after he mentioned that he was listening to Amanda Marshall's album.
+Elton John remarked on The Rosie O'Donnell Show that "Dark Horse" was a "guaranteed hit" after he mentioned that he was listening to Amanda Marshall's album.

 Chart performance

 On Canada's RPM 100 Hit Tracks chart, "Dark Horse" debuted at number 74 on January 13, 1997, and peaked at number five nine weeks later, on the issue of March 17, 1997.
-The single also peaked at number one on the same publication's Adult Contemporary chart two weeks later.
+The single also peaked at number one on the same publication's Adult Contemporary Tracks chart two weeks later.
 It was the 27th-most successful song of 1997 in Canada and the third-most successful adult contemporary hit of the year in the country.
 The song also charted within the lower reaches on the charts of Australia and Germany, making it to numbers 70 and 93 respectively.
 Despite its low peak on the German chart, it stayed in the top 100 for six nonconsecutive weeks.